johnpenny/homebridge.owntone.virtualradio/README.md

     - A: It should not, if it does please report it to me.
 It places the stream track in the next queue slot and skips to it, so it should not cause issues
 - Q: Why are you not using room prefixing to indicate the room?
     - A: I was, it stopped working at some point during christmas 2022.
 Now I just name the switches 'Radio' and print the room details within the Serial Number
+- Q: Will this play a stream forever, wasting my bandwidth?
+    - A: No, when you turn off an output there is a check for other active outputs.
+If nothing is receiving then the stream is paused
+        - Note if outputs have been selected by you, and they have no link to a virtual radio, then they will never be affected by this plugin and the stream may play forever
+        - Note the HTTP stream is not an output and will be paused if there is no active output

 ## Device Management
 ### Virtual Radio Switches